Escalante Grand Staircase UT 4/23-27/2025

 Shoes

 Topos Pursuit 2, permethrin treated, with Lock Laces added.
-These are the best shoes I have found for my size-14 flat and wide hobbit feet.
-The elastic Lace Locks make it easy to put shoes and and off and eliminate any issues with laces coming untied.
+These are the best shoes I have found for my large (size-14) & flat feet.
+The elastic Lace Locks make it easy to put shoes on & off (especially in the middle of the night) and eliminate any issues with laces coming untied.

 26.6